reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 In the further sections, we will work on creating a Retrofit client and look at how to incorporate the various features that OkHttp provides.

-## Setting up an existing REST Service Application
+## Setting up a REST Server
-We will use a sample REST-based [Spring Boot Library Application](https://github.com/ranjanih/code-examples/tree/ranjani-retrofit/core-java/retrofit/introduction-to-retrofit/SimpleLibraryApplication) that acts as a REST service.
+We will use a sample REST-based [Library Application](https://github.com/ranjanih/code-examples/tree/ranjani-retrofit/core-java/retrofit/introduction-to-retrofit/SimpleLibraryApplication) that can fetch, create, update and delete books and authors.
 This library application is a Spring Boot service that uses Maven for build and HSQLDB as the underlying database.
 The Maven Wrapper bundled with the application will be used to start the service:
 ````text